newtang/newtang.github.io/_drafts/books-2017.markdown

 categories: books
 ---

-I haven't been happy with the number of books I've been able to finish the last few years.
-Usually I'll read a lot, hit a lull, get busy, or any number of excuses.
-In 2017, I decided to take my friend [Jonathan's advice and try to read a mere 10 pages a day](http://blog.jpalardy.com/posts/10-pages-a-day/).
+I haven't been happy with the number of books I've been able to complete the last few years.
+In 2017, I decided to take my friend Jonathan's advice and [try to read a mere 10 pages a day](http://blog.jpalardy.com/posts/10-pages-a-day/).
 It worked out really well for a number of reasons.
 Ten pages is so attainable, and easy to squeeze in during the day.
 And, any time I hit a dry portion of a book, the ten page rule helps push me through.
-I still missed a few days here and there, but it's easy to get back on the horse.
-This year I got through 12 books, 11 issues of Wired, and a [few huge blog posts](https://waitbutwhy.com/2017/04/neuralink.html).
-I kept track of the books I read over the year in some handy categories.
+I still missed a few days here and there, but it's easy to recover.
+This year I got through 12 books, 11 issues of [Wired](https://www.wired.com/), and a [few huge blog posts](https://waitbutwhy.com/2017/04/neuralink.html).
+I kept track of the books I read over the year in these handy categories.

 ## Technical

 #### [![Internet Architectures]({{ site.url }}/assets/books-2017/scalableInternetArchitectures.jpg){: style="clear:right;margin-left:20px;float:right;width:125px"}](http://a.co/2qb8uBD)[Scalable Internet Architectures](http://a.co/2qb8uBD) by Theo Schlossnagle
 I didn't like this very much.
 It bounced between topics I knew a lot about like source control, to others that weren't very well explained.
 Maybe it was too dry, or it just didn't interest me.
 I don't know, but I wouldn't recommend it.

 #### [![Clean Code]({{ site.url }}/assets/books-2017/cleanCode.jpg){: style="clear:right;margin-left:20px;float:right;width:125px"}](http://a.co/3m8qcVt)[Clean Code](http://a.co/3m8qcVt) by Robert C. Martin
 As a relatively experienced developer I agreed with quite a lot in the book.
-It was still worthwhile to read; it crystalized some notions I had, made me reflect on some of my programming values, and nicely explained several topics.
+It was still worthwhile to read; it crystallized some notions I had, made me reflect on some of my programming values, and nicely explained several topics.
 I think I would've gained more by reading this five years ago, but it was still worthwhile.
 I would recommend it to people who've programmed a few years and are looking to make the next jump.

 #### [![Designing Data-Intensive Applications]({{ site.url }}/assets/books-2017/DesigningDataIntensive.jpg){: style="clear:right;margin-left:20px;float:right;width:125px"}](http://a.co/5l4JTMU)[Designing Data-Intensive Applications](http://a.co/5l4JTMU) by Martin Kleppmann
 This seemed to be the hot technical book of the year.
-It's definitely a great read on a number of architecture and scaling situations and tradeoffs.
+It's definitely a great read on a number of architecture and scaling situations and trade-offs.
 I read it cover to cover, which I'm not sure I would recommend.
-I wish I bounced around more to topics that particularly interested me, instead of trying to plow through one that didn't.
-Anyways, if you're building big software platforms, definitely recommended reading.
+I wish I bounced around more to topics that particularly interested me, instead of trying to plow through ones that didn't.
+Anyways, if you're building big software platforms, this is definitely recommended reading.

 ## Other nonfiction